 Complications are extremely rare, but you must still watch out for any signs of a problem.
 Any excess pain or swelling should be reported immediately.
 Also look out for bleeding, either from the wound site.
 We are not disappearing and are here to help.
 Please remember us if you have any questions.

-The vast majority of patients recover perfectly from their vasectomy reversal.
+The vast majority of patients recover perfectly from using our vasectomy reversal post-operative care advice.
 If you sit back and relax, everything should go just fine.